datarise-org-ma/twitter-client-typescript/README.md

 ## Check Rate limit

-You can check the rate limit of the API using the `rate_limit` method.
-AsyncTwitterClient has a `rate_limit` attribute that returns the rate limit details.
+You can check the rate limit of the API using the `rateLimit` method.
+AsyncTwitterClient has a `rateLimit` attribute that returns the rate limit details.
 It's updated after each request.

 ```typescript
 import { AsyncTwitterClient } from 'twitter-client-typescript';